![]() |

 Minaz on play dates with Kitty |

-Moo loved to feature her expertise in cooking home favorites to feed us.
-We had seriously started to lose any appetite by this time and had to keep food simple as possible which was near impossible except for the endless mounds of white rice.
-The fresh pineapple she sliced for us was most delicious.
+Moo loved to showcase her expertise in cooking home favorites for us.
+By this time, we had almost completely lost our appetites and had to keep our meals as simple as possible, which was nearly impossible, except for the endless mounds of white rice.
+The fresh pineapple she sliced for us was absolutely delicious.

 ![]() |